lecerick/100-days-of-code/log.md

 I had to work over the weekend, and between that and family stuff I didn't get any coding in yesterday. :(

 Today I solved [PE Problem #10](https://github.com/lecerick/math-playground/blob/main/PE/problem010.py).
 It took over a minute of run time (maybe 5 min?
 I didn't time it), which indicates there's a clever solution I haven't thought of yet.
 May come back to this one.

+### Day 15: Wed Sept 15, 2021

+Unfortunately I missed yesterday too.
+Been putting so much energy into work recently, since we have a high prio project ongoing.
+Had a very weird day yesterday anyway, was super tired and lethargic, which of course is nothing to feel bad we're all squishy creatures that sometimes need to rest.
+Everyone has off days.
+I am going to start taking my vitamin D supplement again since that always seems to help (might be placebo?
+Idk, most people who spend time programming could probably use a vit D supplement haha).

+Today I solved [PE Problem #11](https://github.com/lecerick/math-playground/blob/main/PE/problem011.py).
+It's a pretty wordy solution that could definitely be made into fewer lines of code, but hey - it works.